The seismic shift in our working lives is reflected in the Banner Post-COVID-19 Workplace Market Report.

 Cleaning And Infection Control At The Heart Of Business Preparedness Strategy

 The third trend Banner has identified is the permanent impact the pandemic will have on business risk strategy.
-Many organisations were ill-prepared and ill-equipped to effectively respond to the crisis and they cannot afford to be in that position again.
+Many organisations were ill-prepared and ill-equipped to effectively respond to the crisis and they cannot afford to be in that position again – and that is where they can use the help of businesses like Green Facilities.
 The need to create virus-secure workplaces has changed business behaviour and put cleanliness centre stage.